JDrocks450/KrabbyQuestEmu/README.md

   > You can edit this by clicking: "Edit AssetDB for Selected Directory" in the Krabby Quest Tools program.

 ## Why is this important?
-Because media preservation is something that is important in my eyes.
+Because media preservation is important!
 Under no circumstances is this project ever intended to be profitable.
 This game is from my childhood and it is important that it can run on modern systems for people who might remember this game to enjoy once again.

 ## What is completed?